Relation between fluctuations and efficiency at maximum power for small heat engines: Reversible small heat engine

-We assume that the working substance is in local equilibrium with temperature $T_c<T<T_h$, as assumed in endoreversible thermodynamics.
+The working substance is in local equilibrium with temperature $T_c<T<T_h$, as assumed in endoreversible thermodynamics.
 In the whole cycle, the maximum (minimum) temperature of the working substance is $T_1$ ($T_3$).
 Since the durations of the heat transfer strokes are sufficiently long, we have $T_1=T_h$ and $T_3=T_c$.
 Then, the Carnot efficiency is given by